Nowadays a lot of people who pass out of engineering and science colleges are interested in taking Software Testing as

 - In the above case, testing did happen, and hence did the quality improve?

-- If I was a tester report 50 Bugs, and the developer in the context of fixing bugs introduces 100 more bugs, has the quality improved?
+- If I was a tester reporting 50 Bugs, and the developer in the context of fixing bugs introduced 100 more bugs, has the quality improved?

-- Why do all other testers don’t understand the fundamental that it is a developer who can improve the quality?
+- Why don’t all other testers understand the fundamentals that it is a developer who can improve the quality?

-- As a tester, isn’t my job to find information about quality than trying to think of improving the quality?
+- As a tester, isn’t my job to find information about quality rather than trying to think of improving the quality?